BNZ Logo

 Please contact us for individual consideration on 0800 269 872 if you are unsure whether the sporting competition you are planning to participate in might be considered professional.

-Guided treks that are arranged by a licensed commercial operator following established trekking routes will be covered, however the policy specifically excludes mountaineering or rock climbing involving the use of climbing equipment, ropes or guides, and any trekking activity above an elevation of 3,000m.
+Guided treks or hikes that are arranged by a licensed commercial operator following established trekking routes will be covered, however the policy specifically excludes mountaineering or rock climbing involving the use of climbing equipment, ropes or guides, and any trekking activity above an elevation of 3,000m.
 If you are unsure whether your trekking activities will be covered call us on 0800 269 872.

 I will be sailing ocean waters in a private yacht - is this activity covered?